 Another common complaint revolves around the coaching, with many users feeling like the coaching isn’t personalized enough.
 According to many users, personal interaction with the coach slows down significantly after the trial period ends and you start paying.

 If you’re starting to think that Noom is a glorified and overpriced calorie tracker, you’re not alone.
-Fortunately, there are many other apps like Noom that can help you lose weight, maintain a healthy diet, and keep in shape.
+Fortunately, as mentioned above, there are many other apps like Noom that can help you lose weight, maintain a healthy diet, and keep in shape.

 WW, commonly known by its former name, Weight Watchers, is the best app similar to Noom.
 Founded in 1963 as a provider of dietary subscription programs, Weight Watchers is a lot older than Noom, and it pioneered many popular diet plans and ideas.